groundedai/openplayground/src/md/intro.md

 ## What is OpenPlayground?

 OpenPlayground is a web application that allows you to experiment with large language models, compare different language models from different providers, and run them on your data.
+The goal is to make it easier for people to start benefiting from language models in their work.

 ## Why use OpenPlayground?